ferraroluc/terraform101/README.md

 Expected result: `Destroy complete!
 Resources: 9 destroyed.`

-Now we're back to the point where the resources created by Terraform didn't exist.
+Now you are back to the point where the resources created by Terraform didn't exist.

+## Future

+Although most cloud providers typically offer their own IaC tools for use on their platforms, Terraform is currently the most widely used due to its multi-cloud nature.
+This means that if a provider change is desired, there is no need to learn a new tool to make the transition.

+Additionally, thanks to its open-source nature and the extensive community that supports it, Terraform is one of the favorite tools among DevOps professionals.

+However, since 2024, HashiCorp changed Terraform's license to BUSL.
+In response, the community created a fork called [OpenTofu](https://opentofu.org/), which is now managed by the Linux Foundation.